http://www.atwoodstavern.com/

 Ole Mexican Grill - Somerville, MA

-the middle was the arrachera and the bottom was the baja.
+Not the most elegant of photos, but it's still worthy of display.
+The taco on the top was the carnitas, the middle was the arrachera and the bottom was the baja. |

 I love how much my coworkers delight in getting lunch for me when I can eat.
 They seem to get almost as excited about it as I do.
 Right after trials they wanted to get food with me, so I chose Ole in Inman Square because I had been craving Mexican food for months.
 Ole is a larger restaurant that is part of the Ole Restaurant Group.
 They have another location in Brookline too called Olecito.
 We ended up getting it delivered because people were busy, and that was just fine with me.
 I still wanted to try all the tacos (and the world cup was on).
 They may not have looked as appealing, but they tasted great.